How to Get Over an Abrupt Breakup? Blow them a kiss goodbye and thank them!

 Most of the hurt that occurs from a breakup is due to our own egos, and not always our actual love for the person that left us.
 Especially if it was a short-lived relationship.

 Why harbor sadness or anger with someone who didn’t have the decency to say goodbye to you in person?
-Be thankful they are gone.
-Of course if you were in a two-year-plus relationship, your heart is more invested and it is not as easy to let go.
-You shouldn’t be able to say goodbye that easily but if you can, then you need to re-evaluate how you spend your time and your relationship choices.
-Staying in a long term partnership when you are not really into it, is not fair to them or yourself.
+Be thankful they have moved on so that you can meet someone who will treat you better.
+(Of course if you were in a long term relationship with them, your heart is more invested and it is not as easy to let go.)

 Learning how to respect yourself first will make you move on faster or not allow you to be there in the first place.